blanfried/Oso-Tech/content/english/plans.md

     -  Full Compliance (Terms of Service, Privacy Policy, Cookie Page, ADA, WCAG, EEA, etc.)
     - +
     - "**Once the Website is Finished:**"
-    - Unlimited Website Customizations Per Month
+    - 10 Website Customizations Per Month
     - SEO Upgrades and Monitoring
     - Google Tag & Analytics Optimization and Monitoring
-    - Unlimited Blog or Product Posting
+    - Blog and Product Posting
     - Unlimited Troubleshooting and Error Correcting
     - Terms of Service, Privacy Policy, Cookie Policy Creation and Regulation
-    - Complete ADA & WCAG Compliance and Monitoring
+    - Complete ADA, WCAG, EEA Compliance and Monitoring
     - Website Legal Advisory
     - Toll-Free Number Creation and Setup
-    - Unlimited Logo Changes or Creations Per Month
+    - 5 Logo Changes or Creations
-    - Unlimited New Website Pictures Per Month
+    - 10 New Website Pictures Per Month
     - "**After One Year, Price Can be Renegotiated**"

 ############################# call to action #################################